 There are four main types of AFib: paroxysmal AFib, persistent AFib, long-term persistent AFib, and permanent AFib.
 Each type is defined by how long AFib symptoms last and their severity.

 Many of the symptoms of AFib overlap with other, more serious conditions such as heart attack or stroke.
 In fact, having AFib means you are nearly five times more likely to have a stroke than someone without AFib.
 This is because blood clots can develop during AFib.
 These blood clots can subsequently break off into the bloodstream and become stuck in an artery leading to the brain.

-Since individuals with AFib have an increased risk for heart attack and stroke, it is important to know the signs and symptoms of both conditions.
+Because individuals with AFib have an increased risk for heart attack and stroke, it is important to know the signs and symptoms of both conditions.

 Symptoms of a heart attack include: